Google Analytics for Nonprofits: Tracking Web Performance

 - Google Tag Manager simplifies tracking code management across websites and integrates with Google Analytics and Ads.

-- Google Business lets you create a profile that displays important information (like hours, location, and services) in Google Search and Maps.
+- Google Business, formerly called Google My Business, lets you create a profile that displays information about your nonprofit (like hours, location, and services) in Google Search and Maps.

-Beyond these tools, explore any other Google Analytics integrations available within your nonprofit’s existing tools.
+Beyond these tools, explore any other Google Analytics integrations available for your nonprofit’s existing tools.
 Look at your donation, marketing, volunteer, and event tools to find integration opportunities.

 Resources To Enhance Your Online Presence